osg-htc/docs/docs/other/osg-token-renewer.md

    the client request with a passcode printed on the console.
    Follow the prompts (visit the web link, enter the request passcode, log in with your account for your issuer, and authorize the request).
-1. If this succeeds you will be prompted with a new `[account <ACCOUNT_SHORTNAME>]` section to add to your `config.ini`.
+1. If this succeeds, you will be prompted with a new `[account <ACCOUNT_SHORTNAME>]` section to add to your `config.ini`.
    Add the section to your `/etc/token-renewer/config.ini`, replacing the example section if it's still there.

 Next you can configure one or more tokens for this client account.